greenyouse/yum-foodz/README.md

 templating if ServiceWorkers are enabled.
 On more limited browsers it will fall back to using server-side templating with HTTP caching.

-It's my entry for the 10k Apart contest!
+It was my entry for the 10k Apart contest and final project for my Senior Web Developer Nanodegree from Udacity.

 ## Features